MINIMUM DOCUMENTED INFORMATION FOR ISO 9001:2015gcertiadmin

 - documented information required by ISO 9001 (as listed above)

 - documented information determined by the organization as being necessary for the effectiveness of the QMS e.g. policies, procedures, Instructions, Guidelines, and relevant records other than the minimum required.
 It is quite common that for an effective QMS, organizations establish procedures for risk management, corrective actions, control of nonconforming output, training, production, maintenance, calibration, control of documented information, and design as applicable.

 The extent of documented information for a quality management system may differ from one organization to another due to:

 - the size of the organization and its type of activities, processes, products, and services

 - the complexity of processes and their interactions

 - the competence of persons

 The rule of thumb for an organization is to use a risk-based approach to determine the requirement for documented information other than the minimum documented information e.g. an organization may decide that due to lack of documented procedures and work instructions, there might be a risk to product and service conformity.
 The organizations also establish procedures and relevant records to establish controls to address a nonconformity.

-G-Certi provides ISO registration/certification services in Canada and 50 other countries for the number of ISO Standards including but limited to ISO 9001, ISO 14001, ISO 45001, ISO 27001 and ISO 22301, etc. The auditors of G-Certi ensure that your organization is conforming to the requirements of ISO 9001.
+G-Certi provides ISO registration/certification services in Canada and 50 other countries for a number of ISO Standards including but limited to ISO 9001, ISO 14001, ISO 45001, ISO 27001, and ISO 22301, etc. The auditors of G-Certi ensure that your organization is conforming to the requirements of ISO 9001.
 Please feel free to visit gcerti.ca and contact one of our representatives for a complimentary pre-assessment to ensure that your organization is ready for ISO 9001 registration/certification.